 6. Nurturing Leads Beyond the First Interaction

-You have captured a prospect’s demographic information and have an understanding of their plans to contract a new services vendor.
-Finding the right balance between sending your prospects too much information and having them forget about you is an art form.
+You or your sales and marketing teams captured some prospects' demographic information and have an understanding of their plans to contract a new services vendor.
+Finding the right balance between sending your sales-qualified leads and prospects too much information and having them forget about you is an art form.

 If you plan on sending e-mail newsletters any more frequently than once a month, provide easy options for your audience to decrease the number of times you contact them, rather than having them opt-out entirely.
 Lead nurturing e-mails should: